Superluminous supernova marks the death of a star at cosmic high noon

 The death of a massive star in a distant galaxy 10 billion years ago created a rare superluminous supernova that astronomers say is one of the most distant ever discovered.
-The brilliant explosion, more than three times as bright as the 100 billion stars of our Milky Way galaxy combined, occurred about 3.5 billion years after the big bang at a period known as "cosmic high noon," when the rate of star formation in the universe reached its peak.
+The brilliant explosion, more than three times as bright as the 100 billion stars of our Milky Way galaxy combined, occurred about 3.5 billion years after the Big Bang at a period known as "cosmic high noon," when the rate of star formation in the universe reached its peak.
+The researchers reported their findings in a paper published on July 21 in the Monthly Notices of the Royal Astronomical Society.

 Superluminous supernovae are 10 to 100 times brighter than a typical supernova resulting from the collapse of a massive star.
 But astronomers still don't know exactly what kinds of stars give rise to their extreme luminosity or what physical processes are involved.